NCEAS/vegbank2/helm/README.md

 # Deploying to Kubernetes - Development Server

 This section will walk you through deploying VegBank to an empty kubernetes namespace.
-The required dump file to perform a postgres restore has been made available via mounting of a static PV/PVC to both `dev-vegbank` and `vegbank` namespaces.
+You can deploy vegbank with data, or without data - and the required dump file to perform a postgres restore has been made available via mounting of a static PV/PVC to both `dev-vegbank` and `vegbank` namespaces.

 Any additional requests for further mounts must be requested via the development team.

 ## Step 1: Getting your dump file

+As progress is made, postgres dump files will be created, updated and made available to the team.
+These dump files currently lives in the shared development CephFS folder that's mounted in the `knbvm (test.arcticdata.io)` under `/mnt/ceph/repos/vegbank`.

-TBD - A dump file is already available for development purposes.
-In production, this may differ.
+A dump file is already available for development purposes.
+In production, this process may differ.

 ## Step 2: Helm Install (and Uninstall...)

-If we're starting from nothing (ex. the namespace/context we're working in is completely empty), we need to first update the helm `values.yaml` section for `databaseRestore`.
+If we're starting from nothing (ex. the namespace/context we're working in is completely empty), we need to determine if we should update the helm `values.yaml` section for `databaseRestore`.

 `databaseRestore.enabled` should be set to `true` if you want to restore the database using a dump file.
 If you want a fresh database installation with no data, leave this as `false`.